emilyr47/Doenet/README.md

 # DoenetCore
 Homepage for Doenet project.
-Used for static HTML assignment in 4662W. :donut:
+Used for static HTML assignment in 4662W. :doughnut: